reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 Traditional messaging queues like SQS, Kafka, or RabbitMQ allow asynchronous communication as well, wherein the publisher publishes the payload required by the listener of the queue.
 This facilitates point-to-point communication where the publisher is aware of the existence and identity of the subscriber.

 In contrast, the pub/sub pattern facilitated by SNS allows for a more loosely coupled approach.
-SNS acts as **middleware** between the parties, allowing them to **evolve independently**.
+SNS acts as a **middleware** between the parties, allowing them to **evolve independently**.
 Using this pattern, the publisher is not concerned about who the payload is intended for, which allows it to **remain unchanged** in the event where multiple new subscribers are added to receive the same payload.

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-sns-sqs-pubsub" %}}